morningred88/AWS/VPC_notes.md

 1. **Create a VPC peering connection** between 2 VPCs
 2. **Accept the request** from the requester VPC in accepter VPC
 3. **Update both VPC's public route tables**: Add a route to the destination of the CIDR of other VPC, through peering connecting

+## VPC endpoint hands on

+### Create VPC endpoint for S3

+#### Give private instance in VPC to access S3

+EC2 console >Instances menu > select the instance > Action >Security > Modify IAM role> Add a role for S3 read only - EC2-S3-read-only role

+**New**: AWS has now has both gateway endpoint and interface endpoints for S3.